Course unit details:

 Teaching and learning methods

-This will be supported by reading lists and further e-learning materials made available on Blackboard, however, much of the material recommended for further project-specific learning will be as recommended by the project supervisor and through self-learning.
-Thus students will be expected to carry out both directed and independent reading, including of the University of Manchester MyLearningEssentials resources; as well as directed and independent exercises helpful to the completion of their research thesis.
-The balance between practical work and reading for each student will dep-end upon the nature of the research project selected.
-Practical work will generally be done in laboratories with technical staff and/or demonstrators present unless appropriate provision has been requested and approved for lone working or approved risk assessments indicate a low controlled level of risk.
+This will be supported by reading lists and further e-learning materials made available on Blackboard, however, much of the material recommended for further project-specific learning will be as recommended by the project supervisors and through self-learning.
+Thus, students will be expected to carry out both directed and independent reading, including of the University of Manchester MyLearningEssentials resources; as well as directed and independent exercises helpful to the completion of their research thesis.
+Practical work will generally be done in laboratories and the field under the supervision of academic staff with the assistance of technical staff and teaching assistants/associates

 The feedback strategy is designed to help develop a student’s ability to self-assess their own progress.
-Feedback will be delivered throughout the duration of each tutorial via both group and one-to-one staff-student interactions as agreed in which students will be guided through the various exercises and offered comments on their technique.
+Feedback will be delivered throughout the duration of each group session via both group and one-to-one staff-student interactions post boot camps.
+During the boot camp students will be guided through the various exercises and offered comments on their technique.

 Assessment methods